|

 If you’re short on time, there’s a quicker way that’ll cut off the overnight in Sandakan:

-From Kota Kinabalu, take the morning bus and tell the driver you want to get off at [Sepilok].
+From Kota Kinabalu, take the morning bus and tell the driver you want to get off at the Rainforest Discovery Center.
 Note: You’ll have to buy the ticket for the whole KK-Sandakan route, but you can get off earlier.

 You should arrive early enough in Sepilok that you can get picked up, taken to Sukau, and do an afternoon and/or evening cruise the same day.